InesBahraoui22/BlueObserver/doc/introduction.rst

 General Architecture
 ---------------------

-The project folloxs a modular architecture:
+The project follows a modular architecture:

 .. mermaid::